Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/3_naive.md

 ## ROS–Unity Communication

 1. The ROS side is now ready to interface with Unity!
 Open a new terminal window and navigate to your catkin workspace.
-Follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core, set ROS params, and start the server endpoint in the first terminal window.
+If you have not already set the values in `params.yaml`, return to [Part 2: ROS–Unity Integration](2_ros_tcp.md#the-ros-side) to finish setting up.

+    > To set up the ROS–Unity integration in a different project, follow the steps in the [ROS–Unity Integration Setup](../ros_unity_integration/setup.md).

-2. Open a new terminal window in your ROS workspace and start the Mover Service node.
+2. Open a new terminal window in the ROS workspace.
+Once again, source the workspace.
+Then, run the following `roslaunch` in order to set the ROS parameters, start the server endpoint, start the Mover Service node, and launch MoveIt.

-    ``` bash
-    source devel/setup.bash

-    rosrun niryo_moveit mover.py
-    ```

-    Once this process is ready, it will print `Ready to plan` to the console.

-3. Open a new terminal window in your ROS workspace and launch MoveIt by calling `demo.launch`.
-	- This launch file loads all relevant files and starts ROS nodes required for trajectory planning for the Niryo One robot.
+    - This launch file also loads all relevant files and starts ROS nodes required for trajectory planning for the Niryo One robot (`demo.launch`).
+The launch files for this project are available in the package's `launch` directory, i.e. `src/niryo_moveit/launch/`.
 	> Descriptions of what these files are doing can be found [here](moveit_fiile_descriptions.md).

-    ``` bash
-    source devel/setup.bash
+    ```bash

-    roslaunch niryo_moveit demo.launch
+    roslaunch niryo_moveit part_3.launch
     ```

+    This launch will print various messages to the console, including the set parameters and the nodes launched.

+    The final two messages should confirm `You can start planning now!` and `Ready to plan`.

-    This may print out various error messages regarding the controller_spawner, such as `[controller_spawner-4] process has died`.
+    > This may print out various error messages such as `Failed to find 3D sensor plugin`.
 These messages are safe to ignore, so long as the final message to the console is `You can start planning now!`.

     The ROS side of the setup is ready!

-1. Return to the Unity Editor and press Play.
+2. Return to the Unity Editor and press Play.
 Press the UI Button to send the joint configurations to ROS, and watch the robot arm pick and place the cube!
    - The target object and placement positions can be moved around during runtime for different trajectory calculations.

 ![](img/0_pick_place.gif)